axllent/silverstripe-scaled-uploads/README.md

 # Automatically scale down uploaded images for Silverstripe

+Reduce your footprint!

-An extension to automatically scale down all new uploaded images in Silverstripe and (optionally) compress all uploaded images (resample) and converts them to webp.
+For all newly uploaded images in Silverstripe, this extension will automatically scale down (reduce width / height), compress, and convert them to webp.
-If the uploaded image is larger than a pre-configured size (width, height, filesies) then it will be scaled down.

-Note: The extension no longer supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
-However, this should be done around here:  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (untested).

 ## Requirements